Business and Other Risks

 Risk Countermeasures

-Spread of new materials
+Spread of new materials and new engineering methods

 If the adoption of new materials spreads in the fields where the G-TEKT Group is active, these new materials could compete with existing Group products, and could, in turn, affect the business performance of the G-TEKT Group.